digitalportfolio/guide/index.md

-## What you'll learn in our guide:
+## What You'll Learn in our Guide:
 1. [Create your GitHub Pages site](/guide/gettingstarted)
 2. [Write Your Bio](/guide/creatingcontent)
 3. [How to Add Projects](/guide/addingprojects)